5 minutes plus 20 minutes soaking time

-Such was my love of these treats that I figured that oats, their common denominator, must be absolutely delicious and edible straight from the jar, without needing the faff of butter and sugar.
-This was why I found myself sticking a spoon into the jar of porridge oats in our larder cupboard and taking a big mouthful.
+Such was my love of these treats that I figured that oats, their common denominator, must be absolutely delicious and edible straight from the jar, without needing the faff of butter and sugar too.
+This was why I found myself one day sticking a spoon into the jar of porridge oats in our larder cupboard and taking a big mouthful.
 Alas, how naïve of me to assume that if you take the butter and sugar away from something, it will still be as delicious.
 Dry oats are unfortunately not the food of the gods, and definitely more suitable for horses than girls.
+I can still feel the sawdust-like texture in my mouth.

 I like to add dried fruit and sometimes nuts to my flapjacks, as that homogenous texture and flavour can sometimes do with a little brightening up.
 Raisins are good, dried apricots and pistachios are good, desiccated coconut is tasty, but this recipe is by far the best I’ve ever tasted.
-It involves a simple but genius move: soaking foamy pieces of dried apple in cider for a few minutes before stirring them into a syrupy flapjack mixture.
+It involves a simple but genius move: soaking foamy pieces of dried apple in cider for a few minutes before stirring them into a syrupy flapjack mixture, given texture from jumbo oats as well as regular oats, and demerara sugar.
 The cider makes the apple deliciously moist and stops them drying out and burning in the oven.
-I also add a little cinnamon, and the result is something a bit like the love child of a sticky toffee pudding and an apple crumble.
+You have that glorious toffee flapjack flavour, but also the sweet tang of apple to complement it.
+I also add a little cinnamon, and the result is something a bit like a love child between a sticky toffee pudding and an apple crumble.